 $ alephone-infinityfor Marathon Infinity, to start the game.
 If you don't have hardware-accelerated OpenGL, you will get better performance by specifying the

 -goption.
 If this causes corrupted graphics (red screen), you should also specify the

 If you are serious about developing for Aleph One, you should subscribe to the marathon-devel mailing list.
 If you have only small patches for the SDL version, you can send them directly to me.

 But wait, there's more!
 Up to now, Marathon has mostly been a Mac-only thing, and nearly all the scenarios, tools, graphics etc. made by the Marathon community only run on Mac OS.
 This is where you come in.
 We need cross-platform

 If you're interested in or already working on one of the above items, feel free to contact me and I will add a link to your project's page.

-Bug reports and feature requests can be submitted via an on-line form on SourceForge.
+Bug reports and feature requests can be submitted via the bug tracker on GitHub.